NerdsOfNorway/NerdsOfNorway.github.io/README.md

-# NerdsOfNorway.github.io
-Nerds of the North
+The future home of nerds of the north